Arrow algebras: Subtriposes from nuclei

 \begin{defi}{geometricmorphism} (Geometric morphism) Let $P$ and $Q$ be triposes over $\mathbf{Set}$.
 A \emph{geometric morphism} $Q\to P$ is a pair $\Phi=(\Phi_+,\Phi^+)$ consisting of natural transformations $\Phi^+:P\to Q$ and $\Phi_+:Q\to P$.
 We require that for any set $X$ the monotone map $\Phi^+_X: P(X)\to Q(X)$ is left adjoint to $\Phi_+^X$ and preserves finite meets. \end{defi}

 \begin{defi}{inclusionoftriposes} (Inclusion of triposes) Let $P$ and $Q$ be triposes over $\mathbf{Set}$.
-A geometric morphism $\Phi=(\Phi_+,\Phi^+):Q\to P$ is called an \emph{inclusion of triposes} if $\Phi_+^X$ is full and faithful for every set $X$.
-(This translates to that it has to preserve and reflect the preorder.)
+A geometric morphism $\Phi=(\Phi_+,\Phi^+):Q\to P$ is called an \emph{inclusion of triposes} if $\Phi_+^X$ is full for every set $X$.
+(In other words, the monotone map $\Phi_+^X$ also reflects the preorder.)
 In this case we call $Q$ a \emph{subtripos} of $P$. \end{defi}

 These definitions allow us to state the result we wish to prove.

 \begin{prop}{subtriposfromnucleus} {\rm (Subtripos induced by a nucleus)} Let $A$ be an arrow algebra and $j$ a nucleus on $A$.
 Let $P$ be the tripos induced by $A$ and $P_j$ the one induced by $A_j$.
 Then $P_j$ is a subtripos of $P$. \end{prop}